MeghanaShanubhogh/reminder/README.md

 Architecture
 The Reminder App Project will consist of the following components:

-API Gateway\n
+- API Gateway
-Lambda function\n
+- Lambda function
-DynamoDB table\n
+- DynamoDB table
-SES or SNS service\n
+- SES or SNS service
-S3 bucket\n
+- S3 bucket
-CloudFront distribution\n
+- CloudFront distribution
-API Gateway\n
+- API Gateway
 The API Gateway will serve as the entry point for the Reminder App Project, allowing users to post new reminders.
 The API endpoint will be secured using AWS Identity and Access Management (IAM) policies.

 Lambda Function